davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 transients along the fault surface as documented for the Coyote Lake basalts [@Jove1998; @Titus2007].
 Thermal modeling presented above indicates that underplated Farallon mantle was already re-heated by the deeper Neogene slab window.
-The dominance of dunite cumulate xenoliths that appear to be related to the Crystal Knob lava, and that volumetrically far exceed the lithospheric peridotite xenoliths, attest to at least another reheating event at ca. 1.7 Ma.
-Two of the principal thermal maxima in the Coast Range thermal anomaly occur in the areas of the Crystal Knob and Coyote Lake Plio-Pleistocene basaltic eruptions [@Erkan2008, Figure 1], further suggesting recent mobilization of asthenospheric mantle that was initially emplaced into the early Neogene slab window.
+The abundance of dunite cumulate xenoliths and xenocrysts in the Crystal Knob basalt suggests the generation of significant melt in the mantle lithosphere beneath the Coast Ranges, and the entrainment of peridotite xenoliths underscores its rapid ascent at ca. 1.7 Ma.
+Two of the principal thermal maxima in the Coast Range thermal anomaly occur in the areas of the Crystal Knob and Coyote Lake Plio-Pleistocene basaltic eruptions [@Erkan2008, Figure 1], further suggesting recent mobilization of asthenospheric mantle that was initially emplaced into the early Neogene slab window, due to extension in the mantle lithosphere.

 Conclusion
 ==========

-The lithosphere of southern California, to first order created by Cretaceous convergent margin tectonics, was severely structurally overprinted by two subsequent tectonic episodes, with the impact and subduction of the Shatsky Rise large igneous province conjugate during the Late Cretaceous followed by the progressive evolution of a transform
+The lithospheric structure of southern California, to first order created by Cretaceous convergent margin tectonics, was severely overprinted by two subsequent tectonic episodes, with the impact and subduction of the Shatsky Rise large igneous province conjugate during the Late Cretaceous followed by the progressive evolution of a transform